Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 gantt
     title Phase 3 Development
     dateFormat  YYYY-MM-DD
-    section Research
+    section Phase 3
-    A task           :a1, 2014-01-01, 30d
+    Mockup Voting Interface         :a1, 2023-03-05, 3d
-    Another task     :after a1  , 20d
+    Implement a voting interface     :after a1  , 12d
-    section Development
-    Task in sec      :2014-01-12  , 12d
-    another task      : 24d
+    Meet with client for feedback     : 1d
+    Make changes based on feedback given      : 20d Implement question setting client : 14d
 ```

+### Goals for phase 2

+- Mockup a design for the voting interface.
+- Create a voting interface to interact with the Rest API.
+- Get a meeting with my client to discuss the design and get feedback.
+- Make feedback changes to the design.
+- Implement a question setting client.

 ### Challenges

-#### Contacting my client for feedback.
+#### Contacting my client for feedback

+An unexpected challenge that I faced within this project was being unable to get ahold of my client.
+Several meetings were booked with them and they were unable to attend.
+This was a huge setback as I was unable to get feedback on the design of the voting interface.
+Not only this, but time wasted chasing up emails and trying to get another meeting booked took away from the time I had to work on the project.

 ### Successes

 #### Designing the voting interface

-// Include goals.
-Do not include design cosiderations

-In order to design the voting interface, consideration had to be taken into account for the target audience.
+In order to design the voting interface, assumptions had to be made for the target audience.
 To ensure the solution remains accessible and the design language the same, the font used within the PowerPoint client was used within the voting interface.
-This font is Helvetica, a sans-serif font that is easy to read for people with low vision (Buultjens, 1999).
-This satisfies user requirement 6.
 In order to ensure consistency between the PowerPoint client and the voting interface, the same color pallet was used.
 This makes it easy to identify what answer corresponds to what color.
 The design is simple and displays the question being asked at the top of the screen, with the options to chose from bellow.
 This makes it easy for the user to understand what they are voting for and what options they have to chose from.
 >Voting Options Screen           |  Vote Selected Screen